venkytv/botmand/examples/gamebot/README.md

 ```

 This copies the bot's config as well as the bot script to the
-default config directory: `~/botters-engines`.
+default config directory: `~/botmand-engines`.

-If `botters` is already running, make it reload its engines:
+If `botmand` is already running, make it reload its engines:

 ```
-pkill -HUP botters
+pkill -HUP botmand
 ```

 ### Usage